etm1226/jarvice-helm/AppDevNotes.md

 JARVICE docker login failure (step 4)|generally caused either by a mistyped username/password, an invalid JSON key (if using the JSON upload method), or a communications error to the registry|ensure the username/password is correct, and if it is, contact your system administrator
 JARVICE docker pull failure (step 5/6)|will be explained in the history window (from step 6)|ensure the container address is correct and that the login was successful from step 4; if this is the case, contact your system administrator
 JARVICE docker pull does not complete (step 5/6)|the `Dockerfile` is not optimized properly; the pull process downloads layers in reverse order until it finds all the metadata for a JARVICE app; see [Best Practices](#best-practices) for details on adding this optimization at the end of the `Dockerfile`|optimized the `Dockerfile` and repeat step 5; the pull should be relatively instantaneous; if it still does not complete, contact your system administrator
-Application metadata does not refresh (e.g. AppDef, screenshot, EULA, etc.) - step 7|either the metadata was not properly updated in the container, or it has not yet refreshed|check that the local container build has the correct metadata (see below), and **ensure that you pushed it to the registry after the build**; if it does, perform an explicit browser page reload and check again
+Application metadata does not refresh (e.g. AppDef, screenshot, EULA, etc.) - step 7|either the metadata was not properly updated in the container, or it has not yet refreshed|check that the local container build has the correct metadata (see below), and **ensure that you pushed it to the registry after the build**; if it does, perform an explicit browser page reload and check again; also check that the AppDef is valid, as an invalid AppDef may lead to a silent failure (see [Best Practices](#best-practices))

 #### Checking metadata files inside a built container